Zhores Alferov

-Zhores Ivanovich Alferov (Жоре́с Ива́нович Алфёров; Жарэс Іва́навіч Алфёраў; 15 March 1930 – 1 March 2019) was a Soviet and Russian physicist and academic who contributed significantly to the creation of modern heterostructure physics and electronics.
-He shared the 2000 Nobel Prize in Physics for the development of the semiconductor heterojunction for optoelectronics.
-He also became a politician in his later life, serving in the lower house of the Russian parliament, the State Duma, as a member of the Communist Party from 1995.
+Zhores Ivanovich Alferov (Note: Жорес Иванович Алфёров, /ru/) (15 March 1930 – 1 March 2019) was a Soviet and Russian physicist who contributed significantly to the creation of modern heterostructure physics and electronics.
+In 2000, Alferov shared the Nobel Prize in Physics for the development of the semiconductor heterojunction for optoelectronics.
+He also became a politician in his later life, serving in the State Duma as a member of the Communist Party from 1999.

-Early life and education
+Biography

-Alferov was born in Vitebsk, Byelorussian SSR, Soviet Union, to a Russian father, Ivan Karpovich Alferov, a factory manager, and a Jewish mother, Anna Vladimirovna Rosenblum.
-He was named after French socialist Jean Jaurès while his older brother was named Marx after Karl Marx.
-Alferov graduated from secondary school in Minsk in 1947 and enrolled in the Belarusian Polytechnic Academy.
-In 1952, he received his B.S. from the V. I. Ulyanov (Lenin) Electrotechnical Institute (LETI) in Leningrad.
-Starting in 1953, Alferov worked in the Ioffe Physico-Technical Institute of the Academy of Sciences of the Soviet Union.
-From the institute, he earned several scientific degrees: a Candidate of Sciences in Technology in 1961 and a Doctor of Sciences in Physics and Mathematics in 1970.
+Zhores Ivanovich Alferov was born on 15 March 1930 in Vitebsk, Byelorussian SSR (now Belarus), the son of Ivan Karpovich Alferov and Anna Vladimirovna.
+In 1952, Alferov graduated from the Department of Electronics at V. I. Ulyanov Electrotechnical Institute (now Saint Petersburg Electrotechnical University).
+The following year, he joined the staff of the Ioffe Institute, becoming its director in 1987.
+He obtained his Candidate of Sciences in Technology in 1961, and his Doctor of Sciences in Physics and Mathematics in 1970, both from the Ioffe Institute.

-Alferov then served as the director of the Ioffe Institute from 1987 to 2003.
-He was elected a corresponding member of the Academy of Sciences of the Soviet Union in 1972, and a full member in 1979.
-From 1989, he was Vice-President of the USSR Academy of Sciences and President of its Saint Petersburg Scientific Center.
+Alferov was elected a Corresponding Member of the Academy of Sciences of the Soviet Union in 1972, and a full member in 1979.
+In 1973, he was appointed to the Chair of Optoelectronics at the Electrotechnical Institute, and became Dean of the Faculty of Physics and Technology at the Kalinin Politechnical Institute (now Peter the Great St. Petersburg Polytechnic University) in 1988.
+From 1989, he was Vice-President of the Academy of Sciences and President of its Saint Petersburg Scientific Center.